carmenlup/az-204-prep/AZ900Prep/Carmen/Labs/StorageAccount.md

 		**Investigate the changes:**

-		By enabling Manage user secrets it will do next changes
+		By enabling Manage user secrets, it will do next changes

 			- generate a secrets.json file under current user ~/AppData/Roaming/Microsoft/UserSecrets/<local_generated_id>
 			- package Microsoft.Extensions.Configuration.UserSecrets will be added to the project Dependencies/Packages